MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 The reason is that the source order of the document determines the order of keyboard access.
 In the source code of the document, the sidebar navigation menu appears after the main content of the page.
 The sidebar navigation menu appears above the main content of the page only because the sidebar navigation menu has been positioned using CSS.

 You can test issues like that using the **Source Order Viewer** in the **Accessibility** tab.
 Scroll down all the way and select the **Show Source Order** checkbox.
-Now when you navigate the DOM tree in the **Elements** tool, such as selecting the `header` element, numeric overlays are shown on sections of the rendered page, showing you the source order without having to navigate around using a keyboard.
+Now when you navigate the DOM tree in the **Elements** tool, such as selecting the `header` element, numeric overlays are shown on sections of the rendered page, showing you the source order without having to look at the page source.

 :::image type="complex" source="../media/a11y-testing-source-order-viewer.msft.png" alt-text="Turning on the Source Order Viewer shows the order of the elements in the source code as numeric overlays on the page" lightbox="../media/a11y-testing-source-order-viewer.msft.png":::
     Turning on the Source Order Viewer shows the order of the elements in the source code as numeric overlays on the page